invadergir/robotframework-pykafka/README.md

 See the tests/ directory for some example tests of a kafka streams application.

+They are meant to run against a simple kafka streaming app on github.

 ### Running the tests

+First get kafka and this app running:  [https://github.com/invadergir/kafka-streams-scala-template](https://github.com/invadergir/kafka-streams-scala-template)

 ```
 cd tests